Tiger rattlesnake: Diet

 Tiger rattlesnakes generally feed on mammals such as rodents, but they have also been known to prey on lizards.
 The tiger rattlesnake ambushes much of its prey, but also actively hunts for small rodents and lizards, with juveniles relying heavily on lizards and adults depending more on rodents.
 In addition, these small rattlesnakes have been known to eat fairly large prey, including pocket mice, kangaroo rats, deer mice, packrats, and even spiny lizards.
 This species' venom is considered the most toxic of all rattlesnakes, and contains a myotoxin known to cause muscle necrosis and a neurotoxin similar to Mojave toxin.
 Like all pit vipers, tiger rattlesnakes inject venom into prey through long, hollow, retractable fangs.
 If envenomated prey crawls into a small crevice, this species is especially suited for extracting it due to its unusually small head.

 Predators

 Little to no information is available regarding predators specific to tiger rattlesnakes.
 However, likely predators include hawks, eagles, coyotes, and other snakes.
 Their cryptic coloration helps camouflage them from potential predators and helps reduce risk of predation.
 If disturbed, they rapidly shake their rattles and may strike in defense.
-Tiger rattlesnakes are known to have an irascible temperament and are easily excitable and can be quite aggressive.
+Tiger rattlesnakes are known to have an irascible temperament.